-As the son of an English professor and librarian, and being a journalism major, I’m, well, sensitive to proper grammar.
+As a former journalist and being the son of an English professor and librarian, I’m sensitive to proper grammar.
 I’ve learned to bite my tongue whenever someone says “Between he and I” or “irregardless,” although I have been known to correct signs in grocery stores and restaurants.
 It’s an affliction, I’ll admit.

 Recently, a friend of mine reminded me of how I used to make fun of Paula Abdul’s “Opposites Attract,” in which every verse begins with the words “It ain’t.”
 That got me thinking about other grammar violations in songs.